itsclearlysam/Cat-website/README.md

 # Cat-website
 Created a cat website using HTML for my first coding project!
-This project includes photos and a questionaire.
+This project indludes photos and a questionaire.
 Used beginner level HTML.

 Contact: